TrevorMabrey/InventoryManagerSpringBoot/README.md

 renamed header - line 54 ```<h2>Full Setups</h2>```

 ## -Task D-
-Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen. \
 \
 about.html created\
 title changed - line 14 ```<title>About Us</title>``` \